-The extension itself comes with several useful features, including automatic detection, various file format support, and regularly updated by its developer.
+The extension itself comes with several useful features, including automatic detection, various file format support, a video downloader, and many more.
+Even better, the extension is free to use and regularly updated by its developer

-Alright, that’s how you can improve Chrome download speed without using additional software on your computer.
+Alright, that’s how you can improve Chrome download speed in a matter of minutes.

-Did you see any differences?
-Leave your feedback on the comment section below!
+Do you see any differences?
+Leave your feedback on the comment below!